mustafachyi/NordVPN-WireGuard-Config-Generator/README.md

 ## Docker Execution

-For a dependency-free environment, the application can be executed via Docker.
+For a dependency free environment, the application can be run via Docker.
+The container ships a Go compiled binary, which keeps the image small and startup near instant.
 To prevent filesystem permission conflicts and ensure generated configurations are owned by the host user, the output directory **must** be created manually before execution.

 ### Method 1: Docker Compose (Recommended)